-Risk assessments are carried out according to Romanian legislation and subject to periodic review and updating when there is a change in the process or new risks are identified.
+Risk assessments are conducted in accordance with Romanian legislation and undergo periodic review and updates whenever there is a process change or new risks are identified.
 The risk register is updated quarterly.
-Employees are encouraged to report such risks during regular training.
-They can do this directly or communicate anonymously through the HSE mailbox in each unit.
-In case of incidents, the company applies the QHSE responsibility policy, i.e. a policy of good practice to "stop work" without blaming employees.
+Employees are encouraged to report risks during regular training sessions.
+They can do this directly or can communicate anonymously through the SSM mailbox in each unit.
+In case of incidents, the company applies the QHSE responsibility policy, which is a good practice policy for "stopping work" without blaming employees.

-Occupational health and safety training is offered regularly, in accordance with the legislation in force:
+Health and safety training is regularly provided in compliance with current legislation:

-- Training on legal requirements (monthly);

-- Professional training matrix;

-- Other professional training for skill development (forklift drivers, professional drivers, IWCF, Bosiet, etc.) included in the Annual Training Plan;

-- Road safety training.
+- Training on legal requirements (monthly) - Training and practical demonstrations regarding "Life Saving Rules"; - Professional training matrices - Other professional training for skill development (drivers, forklift operators, professional drivers, IWCF, Bosiet, SSM Risk Level Evaluator, etc.) included in the Annual Training Plan; - Road safety and defensive driving training.

-HSE product hazards and risk control for employees and contractors are communicated through safety data sheet training.
-Furthermore, to monitor, track, evaluate and manage product related incidents, the company uses procedures, simulations and trainings such as:
+HSE hazards of products and risk control for employees and contractors are communicated through training on safety data sheets.
+Furthermore, to monitor, track, evaluate, and manage product-related incidents, the company uses procedures, simulations, and training such as:

 - Policy on hazardous substances;

 - Communication of chemical hazards;

 - Handling of chemical products;

-- Storage and disposal of chemicals;
+- Storage and disposal of chemical substances;

 - Chemical exposure.